© The Financial Times Ltd 2015 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

-Activity in the Gulf of Mexico remains slow following the Macondo disaster – but it is moving again.
-And despite all the talk about how the US risked driving away the industry by tightening up processes and procedures, just about everyone is still here.
+What a difference a year makes….or does it?
+Certainly activity in the Gulf of Mexico remains slow following the Macondo disaster.
+But it is moving again.
+And, despite all the talk about how the US risked driving away the industry by tightening up processes and procedures, just about everyone is still here.

 This may be merely coincidence, but it seems unlikely.

 The US oil and gas industry feels slighted by the fact that the presidential oil commission’s report raises questions about the safety of deepwater drilling generally.
 Read more

 As we saw from Ed’s list of the main recommendations from the National Commission into the BP oil spill, they were pretty much what we were expecting from the overnight reports.
 But a few interesting pieces of information arose from the press conference.
 Read more